 As described above, SFRs, on average, lead states to increase their education expenditures, which then induces local districts to follow suit.
-But how do states fund these new expenditures?
+Yet, how do states fund these new expenditures?
 In what follows, we summarize how states pay by highlighting national-level studies that leverage cross-state variation over time.

-One way to pay is to cut expenditures on non-education programs.
+One approach for state legislatures to pay for SFRs is by reducing expenditures on noneducation programs.
 Four studies examine the effects of SFRs on non-education state expenditures (Baicker & Gordon, 2006; Lafortune et al., 2018; Liscow, 2018; Murray et al., 1998).
 All four studies use data from the U.S. Census Bureau's Annual Survey of State Government Finances and an event study design that exploits the exogeneity of reform timing.
 However, the time frames and types of SFR events included differ across studies.
 Murray et al. (1998) examine court-ordered SFRs that occurred in 11 states between 1971 and 1992; Baicker and Gordon (2006) examine court-ordered SFRs that occurred in 22 states between 1971 and 1997; Liscow (2018) examines court-ordered SFRs that occurred in 25 states between 1971 and 2013; and Lafortune et al. (2018) examine legislative and court-ordered SFRs that occurred in 26 states between 1990 and 2011.